garrandall/popular-music-data/tracks/shawty-get-loose-lil-mama-chris-brown-t-pain.md

 L-I-L you better ask somebody,
 Hoppin' on my grind since butt touch potty,
-Y'all don't really want it but the young got time, With a flow so spec like....
+Y'all don't really want it but the young got time, With a flow so spec like...
 It's so sick, how the clock go tick,
 Keep giving y'all hits like...
 Uh, 'cause the reason why I spit it, how I spit it, when I spit it,